Arrested Ukrainians Dined At White House, Were ‘Hidden Actors’ In Donald Trump Scheme To Investigate Joe Biden

-Two close associates of Donald Trump’s lawyer, Rudy Giuliani, who were arrested Wednesday on campaign finance violation charges not only suddenly emerged last year as major donors to Republican candidates and causes, but have also played a key role as “hidden actors” in Trump and Giuliani’s pressure campaign to force the Ukrainian government to stage an “investigation” of Trump’s potential Democratic rival in the 2020 presidential election, former United States Vice President Joe Biden, according to an investigative report by The Organized Crime and Corruption Reporting Project (OCCRP).
+Two close associates of Donald Trump’s lawyer, Rudy Giuliani, were arrested Wednesday on campaign finance violation charges.
+Last year, they reportedly emerged as major donors to Republican candidates and causes.
+However, they may have also played a key role as “hidden actors” in Trump and Giuliani’s alleged campaign to force the Ukrainian government to stage an investigation of Trump’s potential Democratic rival in the 2020 presidential election, former United States Vice President Joe Biden, according to an investigative report by The Organized Crime and Corruption Reporting Project (OCCRP).

 The two men — both born in Ukraine at a time when the now-independent country was part of the former Soviet Union — are Lev Parnas and Igor Fruman.

-Now based out of Florida, they were arrested while attempting to leave the United States at Washington D.C.’s Dulles Airport on Wednesday, and charged in a previously sealed indictment with illegal funneling money from a foreign businessman to Republican candidates including Republican House Minority Leader Kevin McCarthy, as The Inquisitr reported.
+Now based out of Florida, they were arrested while attempting to leave the United States at Washington, D.C.’s Dulles Airport on Wednesday and charged in a previously sealed indictment with illegally funneling money from a foreign businessman to Republican candidates, including Republican House Minority Leader Kevin McCarthy, as The Inquisitr reported.

 Their donations also included $325,000 poured into the America First Action SuperPac, a committee that works to promote Trump’s re-election in 2020.